Crown Australian Poker Championship: 2021 Aussie Millions Poker Championship

 POSTPONED due COVID-19 – The popular annual Australian poker extravaganza is officially postponed.
 But organizers for the popular event hope to reschedule it for later in the year.
 "Crown will continue to monitor and review the situation, working closely with the Victorian Government and health authorities to determine if and when such events can be safely revisited.
 We look forward to scheduling these long-standing annual events when it is deemed safe for us to do so."

 2022 Aussie Millions Poker Championship

 A new responsible gambling policy released in 2021 make Crown Melbourne rethink poker tournament and live tables ath their Casino.
 According Crown, the new policy have a "12 Hour Daily Visit" for all guests, and this will make poker tournaments unvaliable at Crown Casino.
 "It doesn’t look like the Aussie Millions will be back anytime soon" – PMAunderstands Crown Melbourne has yet to appoint a new tournament director, no surprise given the pandemic-related issued of the past two years.

 2023 Aussie Millions Poker Championship

 Poker Tournaments will no longer be running at Crown – The popular Australian tournament series last ran in January 2020 before the COVID-19 pandemic shut down live poker at many casinos around the world.
-Three years later, it seems unlikely the Aussie Millions will be returning because Victoria recently announced a package of reforms for Crown Melbourne stemming from a royal commission inquiry which found the casino unfit to hold a license.